0xPolygonMiden/miden-base/docs/index.md

 * [Miden repo](https://github.com/0xPolygonMiden)
 * [Roadmap](introduction/roadmap.md)

-!!! info
+> **Info**
-    - These docs are still work-in-progress.
+> - These docs are still work-in-progress.
-    - Some topics have been discussed in greater depth, while others require additional clarification.
+> - Some topics have been discussed in greater depth, while others require additional clarification.

 ## Status and features

-Polygon Miden is currently on release v0.6.
+Polygon Miden is currently on release v0.7.
 This is an early version of the protocol and its components.

-!!! important
+> **Important**
-    We expect breaking changes on all components.
+> We expect breaking changes on all components.

 At the time of writing, Polygon Miden doesn't offer all the features you may expect from a zkRollup.
 During 2024, we expect to gradually implement more features.

 ### Feature highlights